 For more details, click on the links above or check out their website, where you can find contact details of the committee.
-The current President is Rebecca Bowler (rebecca.bowler@physics.ox.ac.uk) and the society also has a specific undergraduate representative, Sophie Koudmani (sophie.koudmani@new.ox.ac.uk), either of whom I'm sure would be happy to answer any questions you might have!
+The current President is Leah Morabito (leah.morabito@physics.ox.ac.uk) and the society also has a specific undergraduate representative, Maria Violaris (maria.violaris@magd.ox.ac.uk), either of whom I'm sure would be happy to answer any questions you might have!